Pre-authorized payment is required for all packages with the exception of the Extreme packages using the non free installation.

 Step 1: The site physically is surveyed for wireless availability.
 If a sufficient signal is obtained, the radio is mounted in an elevated location.

 Step 2: An outdoor CAT5e cable is run from the radio and into the point of entry of the premises.
-If the radio is mounted to be the highest point at the location, a surge suppressor is added to the line and grounded.

 Step 3: Connect the incoming cable to the power adapter inside the location, and connect the line to 1 computer or Internet device and test again for proper service levels